LorenzoBettini/tdd-jupiter-example/README.md

-# tdd-string-example
+# tdd-jupiter-example
-A simple example of TDD in Java
+A few examples of TDD in Java with JUnit 5 (Jupiter)

 An example of Chapter _TDD_ of the book